 Not Chai Coffee, Pepsi?

 Does that combination sound alien to you?
 Haha!

-I had introduced Pepsi in the previous blog.
-Aha, Pepsi to admire, you got that!
+I introduced Pepsi in the previous blog.
+Aha, Pepsi is to admire.
+You got that!
 Furthermore, you remember one cat named Pepsi at Placid Garden Resort in Havelock Island.